JJ1SLR/JJ1SLR/README.md

 ### Hi there 👋
+- 😄 I'm currently coding some simple games using Python.
+(Apr., 2022)
+---
 - 🌱 I’m currently learning how to play with Arduino.
 I'm also interested in MicroPython on ESP32.
 - 🔭 I’m currently working on a small device called [MorseListening](https://github.com/JJ1SLR/MorseListening).
 I'm an Amateur First-Class Radio Operator (第1級アマチュア無線技士) in Japan, and I need to practise myself to communicate with other amateur radio stations in Morse Code.
   - The basic functions are completed.
 Now it's on version V0.1.1.
 (Oct.
 26, 2020)